 The general fund is accounted for using a flow of current financial resources measurement focus.
 With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
 The statement of revenues, expenditures and changes in fund balance reports on the sources (i.e., revenues and other financing sources) and uses (i.e., expenditures and other financing uses) of current financial resources.
-This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared; therefore a brief reconciliation is presented for the differences between the government-wide statements and the statements for the governmental funds.
+This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared; therefore a brief reconciliation is presented, as necessary, for the differences between the government-wide statements and the statements for the governmental funds.
+The Corporation did not have any reconciling differences for 2020.